Introducing our brand new Rules Engine —

 Commerce Layer lets you authenticate users in your systems and use SSO with JWT so that a user is automatically verified with an identity provider of your choice (such as Auth0, Okta, or even a custom one) when they sign in.
 To do that you can leverage the JWT bearer flow with the correct assertion.

 This feature is available for enterprise plans only.
-Read this blog post to see an example of how to implement SSO with Commerce Layer, using Auth0 and Next.js.
+Read to see an example of how to implement SSO with Commerce Layer, using Auth0 and Next.js.